RobotsGoMental/gtl_poc/README.md

 # License

-This project is licensed under the [License Name].
+This project is licensed under the CC BY-NC-SA 4.0.